Student Emergency Fund

 Brittany's family background was a driving force behind why she wanted to study Psychology.
 With a deep understanding and empathy for people who come from disadvantaged backgrounds, she now wants to help as many people as she can through being a clinical psychologist.Read more about Inner strength leads to dreams pursued

-For a discussion about how your gift can make a difference at the University, please contact the External Relations Branch on +61 8 8313 5800 or firstname.lastname@example.org.
+For a discussion about how your gift can make a difference at the University, please contact Advancement on +61 8 8313 5800 or firstname.lastname@example.org.